|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Weight Loss Programs TOP

 Weight loss programs may work for some people.
-Some studies also suggest that a partner or group may help you improve your eating habits and fitness.
+A partner or group may also help you improve your eating habits and fitness.

-Weight loss medications may be prescribed.
-Medication alone is not enough to lose weight and keep it off.
-Some medications have serious side effects.
-There are also risks associated with over-the-counter and herbal products.
+Weight loss medicine may be prescribed.
+Medicine alone is not enough to lose weight and keep it off.
+Some medicine can have serious side effects.
+There are also risks associated with over the counter medicine and herbal products.
 Talk to your doctor before taking any of these.

 Bariatric Surgery TOP